vrtome/mp3-player/README.md

 # MP3 Player
-A MP3 Player made with Tkinter.
+An MP3 Player made with Tkinter.

 It is basically finished, but I still want to do some improvements.